Grokking Beyond Neural Networks: An Empirical Exploration with Model Complexity: Introduction

 \subsection{Model Selection and Complexity}

-Consider $\mathscr{F}$, a set of models we wish to use for a prediction task.
-Presently, we have described a process by which to assess the generalisation performance of $f_\theta \in \mathscr{F}$ given $X'$ and $Y'$.
+Consider $\mathscr{F}$, a set of models we wish to use for prediction.
+We have described a process by which to assess the generalisation performance of $f_\theta \in \mathscr{F}$ given $X'$ and $Y'$.
 Unfortunately, these hidden examples and targets are not available during training.
 As such, we may want to measure relevant properties about members of $\mathscr{F}$ that could be indicative of their capacity for generalisation.
-One obvious property is the value of $\mathscr{G}(X,Y)$ (or some related function) which we call the \textit{data fit}.
+One obvious property is the value of $\mathcal{G}(X,Y)$ (or some related function) which we call the \textit{data fit}.
 Another property is \textit{complexity}.
-If we can find some means to measure the complexity, then traditional thinking would recommend we follow the principle of parsimony.

-\begin{definition}[Principle of Parsimony] ``[The principle of] parsimony is the concept that a model should be as simple as possible with respect to the induced variables, model structure, and number of parameters'' \citep{model-selection-and-multinomial-inference:2004}.
-That is, if we have two models with similar data fit, we should choose the simplest of the two. \end{definition}
+If we can find some means to measure the complexity, then traditional thinking would recommend we follow the principle of parsimony. ``[The principle of] parsimony is the concept that a model should be as simple as possible with respect to the induced variables, model structure, and number of parameters'' \citep{model-selection-and-multinomial-inference:2004}.
+That is, if we have two models with similar data fit, we should choose the simplest of the two.

-If we wish to follow both the principle of parsimony and minimise the data fit, the loss function $\mathscr{L}$ we use for choosing a model is given by:
+If we wish to follow both the principle of parsimony and minimise the data fit, the loss function $\mathcal{L}$ we use for choosing a model is given by:

-Suppose one is completing a regression task.
-In this case, if one substitutes error for mean squared error and complexity for the $L_2$ norm of the weights, we arrive at perhaps the most widely used loss function in machine learning:

-where $N$ is the number of data samples, $M$ is the number of parameters and $\beta$ is a hyperparameter controlling the contribution of the weight decay term.